Chile

 Cases

-In a 2024 decision (Rol N° 18.566-2024), the Supreme Court held that Worldcoin - a digital ID platform co–founded by Open AI’s CEO Sam Altman - violated a minor’s constitutional rights to privacy and data-protection by scanning her iris without informed consent and ordered Worldcoin to delete her biometric data within 30 days.
+In a 2024 decision (Rol N° 18.566-2024), the Supreme Court held that Worldcoin一a digital ID platform co–founded by Open AI’s CEO Sam Altman一violated a minor’s constitutional rights to privacy and data-protection by scanning her iris without informed consent and ordered Worldcoin to delete her biometric data within 30 days.
 The Supreme Court highlighted that biometric data is highly sensitive, requiring special constitutional protection.
-The ruling leaves open important questions about how courts will handle biometric and AI-processed data in criminal proceedings.
+The ruling leaves open important questions about how courts will handle biometric, AI-generated and AI-processed data in criminal proceedings.

 In 2020, the Chilean Constitutional Court addressed the constitutionality of conducting criminal trials via videoconference under pandemic-era legislation.
 The petitioner challenged the law that allowed remote trials, arguing it violated his right to a fair trial, including the right to an effective defence.
 The complaint was ultimately rejected (Rol N° 9054-2020) because the court did not reach the majority vote required to declare provisions of the law unconstitutional.
-Several justices, however, raised concerns about the use of digital and AI tools to replace judicial functions and the erosion of fair trial guarantees, highlighting that AI should ‘never’ replace judicial decision-making (‘the judge’s subjectivity’) and evidence assessment, especially in criminal cases.
+Several justices, however, raised concerns about the use of digital and AI tools to replace judicial functions and the erosion of fair trial guarantees.
+In particular, the reasoning emphasised that the use of technological mechanisms in criminal proceedings must preserve due process and defence guarantees, and must not undermine “las garantías del debido proceso” or the effective exercise of the right of defence.
+Also, certain opinions also cautioned against the substitution of judicial functions, highlighting that AI should ‘never’ replace judicial decision-making (‘the judge’s subjectivity’) and evidence assessment, especially in criminal cases.
+These observations reflect broader constitutional sensitivities that may become relevant in future litigation involving AI-assisted tools.